kb1ooo/JHU_Ragnar_2022/README.md

 ### Latest updates:

+9/11
+* It looks like we'll be going with 11 runners.
+Me, Mike W, and Jason will each be taking an extra leg.
+    * Runner 1: Ghost (Marc leg 1, Mike W leg 2, Jason + Marc leg 3)
+    * Runner 2: Adriana
+    * Runner 3: Jason
+    * Runner 4: Juri
+    * Runner 5: Tim
+    * Runner 6: Marc
+    * Runner 7: Mike C
+    * Runner 8: Sal
+    * Runner 9: Chris
+    * Runner 10: Mike W
+    * Runner 11: Amy
+    * Runner 12: Ed
+* Address for houses are: 317 Ashland St. and 282 Portsmouth Ave.
+Seabrook NH.
+  I don't know yet which van will take which house.
+We might want to mix it up and not assign along van boundaries, since we will likely want to spend some time with folks who aren't in our van.
+The houses are only 3 blocks from one another.
+* Our official start time is 7:45am.
+Van 1 should shoot to be there by 7am, which means a leave time at 4:30am from Seabrook.
+* Van 2 will need to be at the 1st transition point (Attitash Ski Area) by 11:15am, which means an 8:30am leave time from Seabrook.
+* If you haven't come across it yet, take a look at the "runner's packet" [here](https://quip.com/dUAHAaimgopS).
+I've listed the important points below.
+* Does everyone have 2 front and rear lights and reflective vest?
+* **important** You will receive an email about online check-in and completing an online safety video on **Monday**.
+You have to get this done (I think they give you 24hrs or something), otherwise you will have to come to the start of the race and watch the video before we start.
+This would be especially bad for anyone in van 2.
+* There is no support for legs 9 and 10.
+That means that your van will **not** be able to pull over during the race and cheer you on or give you water during those legs.
+If this is a problem
+* We will not be able to transition to van 2 if we arrive at the 1st transition point before 11:15.
+AND, we if that happens, runner 7 won't be able to start until 11:45.
+It is highly like that that will happen because our average pace is probably faster than what we registered as.
+It is probably best to sandbag so that we don't have to wait until 11:45.
+* Van 1 can not arrive at the 2nd transition point (Kenneth Brett School) before 4:30pm.
+In the past we've been able to park on the road nearby, but they want you to go to white lake state park.
+Instead.
+* I will need to get a reasonable average pace for your legs.
+I'll be putting together a spreadsheet with expected arrival times, so that vans can get accurate estimates of arrival times.
+We will update the spreadsheet in real time with actual arrival times.

 9/6
 * We now have 11 on our roster with a strong maybe as a 12th
 * Our official start time is 7:45am Friday